Champagne & Reims region

 What do you eat with Champagne?
 Biscuits Roses of course!

 Of course, it is cheaper to buy Champagne wines right in the production area: you will find good quality bottles starting 20€ - or even around 15€ at smaller, less internationally famous wineries.

 For those who just want to taste a few Champagnes and get a general overview of the region, we will be happy to recommend a self-drive itinerary where you can get a « bit of everything » and book a visit and tasting in a famous Maison de Champagne such as Taittinger, Veuve Clicquot or Moët & Chandon.

-For the Champagne lovers, let one of our private guides take you from the vineyards to the wineries and probably taste more Champagnes in a day than you ever have.
+For the Champagne lovers on our self drive tours in the Champagne region, we can organize for one of our private guides to take you from the vineyards to the wineries.
+You'll probably taste more Champagnes in a day than you ever have.
 You will learn about the soils, the vintages, the making process and also visit smaller family wineries where you could not go on your own.
 We can also plan for you to enjoy several wine regions in France including Champagne.

 Did you know that the German surrender of World War II was signed in Reims, in the school housing General Eisenhower’s headquarters for the final months of the war?
 The Musée de la Reddition is fascinating, and you will see the untouched map room and table where the surrender signature took place.